keygen-sh/keygen-api/SECURITY.md

 # Security

 We take the security of Keygen seriously.
-We perform annual penetration tests of Keygen's code base and infrastructure.
-In addition, we perform regular code audits.
+We perform annual internal penetration tests of Keygen's code base and infrastructure.
+In addition, we perform regular internal and external code audits and external pen-tests.

-Our most recent pen-test was performed in May, 2023 by [Greg Molnar](https://greg.molnar.io/security-consultancy/), an OSCP-certified security researcher in the Ruby and Rails community.
+Our most recent external pen-test was performed in May, 2023 by [Greg Molnar](https://greg.molnar.io/security-consultancy/), an OSCP-certified security researcher in the Ruby and Rails community.

 ## Reporting Security Issues